pankajkgupta/clopy/README.md

 We highly recommend creating a virtual environment such as using conda and install all the python packages in that environment

+Following commands are to be run in a Terminal (Linux/MacOS)

 ```
 conda create -n clopy
 ```